-Cash and cash equivalents therefore increased by £84,000, net of all the movements set out above but in particular the reduction of £8.6 million in the drawings on the group's Revolving Commercial Facility, compared to a decrease of £1.29 million in cash and cash equivalents in the previous year.
+Cash and cash equivalents therefore increased by £4.4 million (2021: £84,000) and, instead of a net liability in cash and cash equivalents of £3.2 million as at 30 November 2021, at 30 November 2022 the company possessed an asset in cash and cash equivalents of £1.2 million.
 The board regards this outcome for the year as very satisfactory and in line with its plans and expectations.